sylviamusel/me/set4/readme.md

 f"{}"
 f string allows you to place things into strings

 16:20: tried pair programming for the first time and it was very helpful.
-Got though some of last weeks work (exercises 1)
+Got though some of last weeks work (set 3 exercises 1)

+Open and closing files is easy to do but you might forget to close it.
+And it's important to close the file because I can break everything
+../ means to go up to the previous file

+mode r is usually the default

+encoding="uts-8" allows you to write with any characters or symbols

+\n\t means new line and tab

+load
+loads means load string

+dump
+dumps means dump string

+Just completed exercise 1: nothing much went wrong just played around with the code and ran tests to see if it worked or not